ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/terminalIDE.md

 * `:resize <+5 or -5>`: resizes height by specified value
 * `:vertical resize <+5 or -5>`: resizes width by specified value
 * `Ctrl-w H` or `Ctrl-w K`: toggles between horizontal/vertical splits
-* `Ctrl-spacebar`: omni completion for R objects/functions when nvim is in insert mode.
-Note, this has been remapped in `init.vim` from difficult to type default `Ctrl-x Ctrl-o`.
 * `Ctrl-s and Ctrl-x`: freezes/unfreezes vim (some systems)

 ### Powerful features of command mode